horvathgergo/uPurifier/README.md

 # How it works

-Flash the firmware image (see latest release if avaiable) or flash micropython directly (https://micropython.org/download/esp8266-1m/) and copy all the files in the firmware folder to ESP8266.
+Flash the firmware image (see latest release if available) or flash micropython directly (https://micropython.org/download/esp8266-1m/) and copy all the files in the firmware folder to ESP8266.
 Power up the chip and now you can access it via captive portal.
-On your computer check avaiable networks and choose the one with a name of **MicroPython-xxxxxx**.
+On your computer check available networks and choose the one with a name of **MicroPython-xxxxxx**.
 Default password is **micropythoN**.

 On the login page choose an air purifier and add your wifi and mqtt credentials.
 Don't forget to add a Home Assistant (HA) entity id of your choice to your deivce as the example below.
 After you click on connect, the ESP should reboot and within a few seconds try to establish wireless connection with your router, mqtt broker and HA instance.
 If it's successful then it automatically publish config entry to Home Assistant to set up your device properties.